qrvey/partner-portal/docs/ui-docs/basics/logging-in.md

 <div style="text-align: justify">

 In this document, we’ll review logging in and out of the Qrvey creator application, creating a new account and how to recover a lost password.
-This document does not cover logging into end-user applications.
+This document does not cover logging in to end-user applications.

 ## Logging In